andreacarrara-polimi/RDD-SE2-POLIMI/README.md

 # Requirements and Design Documents for Software Engineering 2 at Polytechnic of Milan

 This repository contains the Requirements Analysis and Specification Document (RASD) and the Design Document (DD) for the Software Engineering 2 course at Polytechnic of Milan.
-Coupled with the following README, it serves as a guide on how to efficiently replicate our work for future assignments without losing your mind or strangling your teammates.
+Coupled with the following README, it serves as a guide on how to replicate our work for future assignments without losing your mind or strangling your teammates.

 ## Content